Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Conclusions

 \section{Conclusions}

 This paper proposed a learning-based method for optimizing the HMIMO beamforming.
-A novel network architecture was developed, which integrates a GGNN with two cascaded projection modules.
-The GGNN exploits the joint PEPI property to learn the equivalent beamformer and the holographic beamformer, while the two projection modules recover the digital beamformer from the learned equivalent beamformer and enforce the transmit power constraint.
-Simulation results demonstrate that the proposed method achieves higher SE with reduced inference latency compared with the AO algorithm and exhibits superior generalizability than other learning-based~baselines.
+A novel network architecture integrating a GGNN with two cascaded projection modules was developed.
+The GGNN exploits the joint PEPI property to learn the equivalent and the holographic beamformers, while the two projection modules recover the digital beamformer from the learned equivalent beamformer and enforce the transmit power constraint.
+Simulation results demonstrate that the proposed method achieves higher SE with lower inference latency than the AO algorithm and exhibits better generalization than other learning-based~baselines.